 You can request an official copy of a divorce certificate from the Bureau of Affairs Concerning Documents (Eiarech Ommor Asnad) at the Ministry of Justice.

 You can request a certificate of unmarried status from the Personal Status Registration Organization (Eiarech Sabt-e Ahaval).
 To get a certificate of unmarried status you must present your original identity papers (shenasnameh).

 If you are an Iranian national in the Netherlands you can request this document from the Iranian embassy in The Hague.

 Where can you have your documents legalised?

-First have your translated document legalised by the Iranian Ministry of Justice and then the Iranian Ministry of Foreign Affairs.
-Then take the original document and the translation to the Dutch embassy in Tehran for legalisation.
+First have your translated document legalised by the Iranian Ministry of Justice and then the Ministry of Foreign Affairs.
+For further legalisation, you can go to the Dutch embassy in Tehran.
+First make an appointment and then take the original document and the translation to the embassy.